 Our laboratory was established in the fall of 2009.
-Currently 20 undergraduate and graduate student researchers are working on a broad range of topics including vocal development, parasite-host coevolution, coloniality, bird egg color, sexual selection, rapid evolution, environmental ethics, ethnobotany, linguistic diversity, and cultural evolution in bird song and human morals.
+Currently we are 21 researchers working on a broad range of topics including vocal development, parasite-host coevolution, coloniality, bird egg color, sexual selection, rapid evolution, environmental ethics, ethnobotany, linguistic diversity, and cultural evolution in bird song and human morals.

 - OCTOBER: Chenghui participated in an invitational workshop, "Analyzing Animal Vocal Sequences", at the National Institute for Mathematical and Biological Synthesis (NIMBioS) at the University of Tennessee, Knoxville.
 She also released (to our lab) her acoustic analysis software, FinchCatcher (1.0, beta)!!

 - SEPTEMBER: Our lab hosted Mary Caswell "Cassie" Stoddard, a biologist who is currently a Harvard Fellow.
 She spoke at our departmental colloquium about the ecology and evolution of visual signals in birds.